by John W. Ritenbaugh (1932-2023)

 The fruits we are most concerned about are those listed in Galatians 5:22-23, where Paul writes: "But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law."

 These qualities or virtues are produced by the action of the Holy Spirit in us.
 They grow in a person who, by faith, obeys God's Word through the guidance and power of God's Spirit.
-Clearly, elements of this equation must be used so that the right fruit is produced—God's Word, His Spirit, faith and obedience to God's Word.
+Clearly, elements of this equation must be used so that the right fruit is produced—God's Word, His Spirit, faith, and obedience to God's Word.
 These, along with some others, produce the major fruits of righteousness.

 Led by the Spirit

-Notice that the verse says "led," not dragged, forced, imposed upon or imputed to.
+Notice that the verse says "led," not dragged, forced, imposed upon, or imputed to.
 This supplements what Jesus says in John 16:13:

 However, when It, the Spirit of truth, has come, It will guide you into all truth; for It will not speak on Its own authority, but whatever it hears it will speak; and it will tell you things to come.

 Some of the verbs in this sentence are telling.
-"Guide," "speak" and "tell" show that God has chosen to persuade rather than force us.
+"Guide," "speak," and "tell" show that God has chosen to persuade rather than force us.
 In addition, they give the distinct impression that the followers and hearers will need to do something on their own.
+To accompany and learn from the guide, they will have to make choices, pay attention to what is said or written, set their wills, and follow through on their choices.
+Without these, they will not produce fruit because they are doing insufficient or the wrong activities.

 God will not lead us astray.
-Our real love, joy and peace consist only in yielding ourselves entirely to Him and being willing to be guided and influenced by His unseen hand.
+Our real love, joy, and peace consist only in yielding ourselves entirely to Him and being willing to be guided and influenced by His unseen hand.
 To be led by the Spirit is to choose voluntarily and consciously to submit to the Word of God.

 The Power of God

 Words give us the power to communicate ideas from one mind to another or to many minds.
-They carry the power to instruct, encourage, discourage, mollify, anger, vilify, inspire, exhilarate, create or destroy.
-They can make a person change his mind, motivate him to stop or move, do, undo or redo.
+They carry the power to instruct, encourage, discourage, mollify, anger, vilify, inspire, exhilarate, create, or destroy.
+They can make a person change his mind, motivate him to stop or move, do, undo, or redo.
 The power of words is almost limitless.

 If we examine the fruit of the Spirit, we find that they all have something to do with our minds.
-Words are a large portion of the mind's working material and therefore play a huge role in what the person produces with his life.
+Words are a large portion of the mind's working material and, therefore, play a huge role in what the person produces with his life.
 It is no coincidence that Jesus is the Word of God, and the Bible, the written revelation of God and His purpose, is also the Word of God!
 God is trying to tell us something.
 He is concerned about our minds because what goes into them will determine what we produce with our lives.
 Will it be fruit leading to eternal life or fruit leading to death?

 And you He made alive, who were dead in trespasses and sins, in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience, among whom also we all once conducted ourselves in the lusts of our flesh, fulfilling the desires of the flesh and of the mind, and were by nature children of wrath, just as the others.

-This reveals to us that every human being who has ever lived (except Jesus) has been enslaved to a way of thinking generated by the prince of the power of the air, Satan.
+This reveals to us that every human being who has ever lived (except Jesus) has been enslaved to a way of thinking generated by Satan, the prince of the power of the air.
 Because of this, we fulfilled the desires of our flesh and mind.
 Indeed, because our minds had little else with which to work, we could not produce anything else!
 We produced the fruits of a spirit but not the Spirit of God.

 I Corinthians 2:7-8 clarifies this: